maxoliverbr/warCraftSelenium/README.md

 - Pytest-html
 - Github Actions

+Github Actions Workflow is activated only if a push is made to the tests folder.

 After each run artifacts are uploaded and retained for 30 days.

 The flow is triggered when a push update is made to the repository.
 At the end an artifact is generated with the report generated with Pytest-Html.